BNaile/ProjectFinal_C-/README.md

 # Travel Management System

-**Travel Management System** turizm şirkətləri üçün nəzərdə tutulmuş bir masaüstü tətbiqdir.
-Bu sistem müştərilərin rezervasiyalarını, tur paketlərini və ödəniş məlumatlarını idarə etmək üçün istifadə olunur.
-Layihə, turizm şirkətlərinin əməliyyatlarını avtomatlaşdıraraq daha sürətli və səmərəli xidmət göstərmələrinə kömək edir.
+**Travel Management System** is a desktop application designed for travel companies.
+This system is used to manage customer reservations, tour packages and payment information.
+The project helps tourism companies provide faster and more efficient services by automating their operations.

 ---

-## Xüsusiyyətlər
+## Features

-- **Müştəri Qeydiyyatı**: Müştəri məlumatlarının əlavə olunması və idarə edilməsi.
+- **Customer Registration**: Adding and managing customer information.
-- **Tur Paketlərinin İdarə Edilməsi**: Fərqli tur paketləri haqqında məlumatların əlavə olunması və redaktə edilməsi.
+- **Manage Tour Packages**: Add and edit information about different tour packages.
-- **Rezervasiyalar**: Müştərilər üçün rezervasiya yaratmaq və izləmək.
+- **Reservations**: Create and track reservations for customers.
-- **Ödəniş Sistemi**: Ödənişlərin qeydiyyatı və hesabatların yaradılması.
+- **Payment System**: Registration of payments and creation of reports.
-- **İstifadəçi Dostu İnterfeys**: Sadə və funksional dizaynla istifadənin asanlaşdırılması.
+- **User Friendly Interface**: Ease of use with a simple and functional design.

 ---
-### Texnologiyalar
+### Technologies
-Layihədə istifadə olunan texnologiyalar:
+Technologies used in the project:

-C# .NET Framework: Əsas proqramlaşdırma dili və platforması.
+C# .NET Framework: The core programming language and platform.
-Entity Framework: Verilənlər bazası əməliyyatları üçün ORM.
+Entity Framework: An ORM for database operations.
-Microsoft SQL Server: Verilənlər bazası idarəetmə sistemi.
+Microsoft SQL Server: Database management system.